 Step 1 - Create a Sense of Urgency

 This is the most important step in the process as without it there will be no motivation for change or commitment to change.
-When the team understand the sense of urgency, the need for change, then you’re much more likely to get support and backing.
+When the team understands the sense of urgency and the need for change, then you’re much more likely to get support and backing.

 Step 2 - Create a Guiding Coalition

 Implementing change requires a project team of sorts.
 Pulling together a group from across the company who is responsible for managing the change program will increase the likelihood of success.

 Try to ensure that this group is composed of team members from different functions and departments and potentially different levels.
 This cross-discipline approach to generating a project team will help provide a wider view of how the change is going.

 Step 3 – Create a Vision For Change

 We’ve spoken before about how important a vision is, in fact you can read our Ultimate Guide to Vision Statements for more on that topic.
 Creating a vision for change may be a completely new vision statement or it may be something that is a smaller, focused visionary statement.

 The concepts of the vision statement are the same regardless of if it’s a change vision statement or a company vision statement.
 Keep it short, engaging, focused and use it to explain how all of the problems addressed in Step 1 will be solved.

 Step 4 – Communicate the Vision